Eppo-exp/sdk-test-data/package-testing/sdk-test-runner/README.md

 }
 ```

-### build.sh
+### build-and-run.sh

-The `build.sh` file is responsible for building a deployable/executable for the SDK relay server based on the specified version of the SDK.
+The `build-and-run.sh` file is responsible for building a deployable/executable for the SDK relay server based on the specified version of the SDK.
 The version can be specified by tag, commit SHA, or branch.
 The version is specified through the `SDK_REF` environment variable.

-Example `build.sh` script
+Example `build-and-run.sh` script

 ```shell